Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Self-bumping

-Next we shall show the condition (4).
+Next we turn to the condition (4).
 In the case when $\Gamma$ is a b-group, there is no lower algebraic simply degenerate ends for $\mathbf M'$.
 By our definition of $\beta_i$, in this case the lower conformal structure $\alpha_i^-(t)$ is the same as $m_0$ for every $t$.

-Finally, we shall verify the condition (5).
+Finally, we verify the condition (5).
 Suppose, seeking a contradiction, that the condition (5) does not hold.
 Then, there exist a neighbourhood $U$ of $QH(\Gamma, \psi)$ and $t_i \in [0,k_i]$ such that $\beta_i(t_i)$ stays outside $U$ for every $i$ after passing to a subsequence.
 Now, we apply Claim \ref{any limit} to see that $\beta(t_i)$ converges to a point in $QH(\Gamma, \psi)$ after passing to a subsequence.
 This is a contradiction.
 Thus we have completed the proof of Proposition \ref{deformation to strong one}.